 The steel industry is affected by global and regional production capacity and fluctuations in steel imports and exports, which are themselves affected by the existence and amounts of tariffs and customer stocking and destocking cycles.
-The steel industry globally has historically suffered from structural overcapacity, and the current global steelmaking capacity exceeds the current global consumption of steel.
-This overcapacity is amplified during periods of global or regional economic weakness due to weaker global or regional demand.
+The steel industry has historically suffered from structural overcapacity globally, and the current global steelmaking capacity exceeds the current global consumption of steel.
+This overcapacity is affected by global macroeconomic trends and amplified during periods of global or regional economic weakness due to weaker global or regional demand.
 In particular, China is both the largest global steel consumer and the largest global steel producer by a large margin, and the balance between its domestic production and consumption has been an important factor influencing global steel prices in recent years, such as in 2015, when Chinese domestic steel demand weakened resulting in a surge in Chinese steel exports.
-While the structural imbalance between Chinese supply and demand has been reduced by capacity eliminations in recent years, if Chinese capacity were to increase again, and/or if Chinese demand were to weaken significantly, there could be a renewed flood of Chinese steel exports.
-Other developing markets (such as Brazil, Russia and Ukraine) continue to show structural overcapacity after domestic demand fell sharply during recent recessions, and developed Asia continues to exhibit overcapacity and the need to export significant volumes onto world markets.
-Regional steel markets are also vulnerable at times of economic crisis in countries with significant steel making capacity.
-One such example is Turkey where a currency crisis has caused domestic demand to decline sharply during the second half of 2018 and leading to a pick-up in exports, particularly for long steel products.
-In Europe, while the rebound in demand has lessened the structural imbalance between capacity and demand, a decrease in demand would mean a return to the structural overcapacity issues that have plagued the EU 28 for years.
-Finally, in the United States, improved economic conditions and the pricing support from the Section 232 tariffs have led to new capacity being built and previously idled capacity re-opened, increasing the risk of oversupply and overcapacity in the event of a market downturn.
+While the structural imbalance between Chinese supply and demand has been reduced by capacity eliminations in recent years, less strict capacity constraints and capacity creep may result in increasing overcapacity.
+In addition, a significant increase in Chinese capacity and/or a significant decrease in Chinese demand could lead to a renewed flood of Chinese steel exports.
+In the long-term, Chinese steel demand is expected to decline, as the economy slows, the need for large infrastructure projects wanes and pace of urbanization moderates.
+In addition, other developing markets (such as Brazil, Russia and Ukraine) continue to show structural overcapacity after experiencing decreased domestic demand as a result of weakening economic conditions, and developed Asia continues to exhibit overcapacity and the need to export significant volumes.
+Regional steel markets are also vulnerable at times of economic crisis in countries with significant steelmaking capacity.
+One such example is Turkey where a currency crisis caused domestic demand to decline sharply during the second half of 2018 and led to an increase in exports, particularly long steel products.
+The European steel market is particularly sensitive to decreases in demand as well as supply spikes from imports due to remaining structural overcapacity.
+For example, in response to a weak demand environment in Europe in the first half of 2019, the Company announced that it would temporarily reduce its European steelmaking capacity with total annualized production cuts of 4.2 million tonnes.
+Should demand not improve and/or exports be curtailed and/or supply increased, European steel market conditions could remain weak against the backdrop of continued structural overcapacity.
+Finally, in the United States, improved economic conditions and pricing support from the Section 232 tariffs led to new capacity being built and previously idled capacity being re-opened during 2018.
+However, apparent steel consumption for flat products ("ASC") declined by over 4% in 2019, due not only to a downturn in real steel consumption ("RSC") but also significant destocking at both stockists and end-users.
+The reduction in inventories was amplified by steel prices falling from high levels, meaning stockists reduced purchases to rebuild stocks at lower prices.
+Such was the impact of destocking that changes in inventories directly accounted for over 50% of the decline in flat products apparent demand in the United States and for almost 50% in the EU 28 last year.
+Although the Company expects ASC to grow in 2020, as it becomes more closely aligned to RSC, there is a continued risk of further weakness in underlying real demand which may affect the Company's deliveries and profitability.